Daniel-Carpenter/Delivery-Service-ETA-Prediction/README.md

 ## Overview
-This analysis aims to predict estimated delivery times for a food delivery service.
+This detailed analysis aims to predict estimated delivery times for a food delivery service.
 A firm can give the option for delivering the food to a customer’s house; using current technology, the company may give the consumer an estimated time of arrival to help manage their expectations, which could lead to enhanced retention of customers for future orders.